alexjago/fluvial/README.md

 **Caveat: the patronage data is often up to a year behind whereas the GTFS data is always current.
 Luckily routes don't change often.**

-If your origin-destination data CSV has columns for what GTFS calls `stop_id` (as TransLinkSEQ's does) then if they also release GTFS data you can most likely connect the two to automatically infer the order of stops along each route.
+If your origin-destination data CSV has columns for what GTFS calls `stop_id` (as TransLinkSEQ's does) then if you also have relevant GTFS data you can most likely connect the two to automatically infer the order of stops along each route.

-Otherwise, you will need to manually produce a positions file for each route you'd like to visualise, listing what GTFS would call `stop_id`, `stop_name` and `stop_sequence` (and under those headers).
+Otherwise, you will need to manually produce a *positions file* for each route you'd like to visualise, listing what GTFS would call `stop_id`, `stop_name` and `stop_sequence` (and under those headers).

 If you somehow don't do either then Fluvial will output stop orders from the order in which they are read from the file.

 Fluvial generates a few intermediary files for caching purposes.
-You should set `gtfs_cache` in the definitions file
+You may need to set `gtfs_cache` in the definitions file to be something other than a subdirectory of `gtfs_dir`.

 ## Getting set up: Virtual Environments and Pip howto